4paradigm/pskiplist/README.md

 It is now being actively developed to support more data storage systems (e.g., PmemKV, RocksDB, Kafka and etc.) as the underlying core data structure.

 # Usage
-## A new storage engine in PmemKV
+## PmemStore - PmemKV with the new storage engine PSKIPLIST
-Please checkout our forked [PmemKV](https://github.com/4paradigm/pmemkv) to find out [how to](https://github.com/4paradigm/pmemkv/blob/master/doc/ENGINES-experimental.md#pskiplist) use the persistent skiplist storage engine (ENGINE_PSKIPLIST) as the storage engine for PmemKV.
+Please checkout our [PmemStore](https://github.com/4paradigm/pmemstore) to find out how to use the persistent skiplist storage engine (ENGINE_PSKIPLIST) as the storage engine for a persistent key-value store.

-Latest updates will be periodically merged to [Intel's PmemKV](https://github.com/pmem/pmemkv) to keep upstream.
+Latest updates will also be periodically merged to [Intel's PmemKV](https://github.com/pmem/pmemkv) to keep upstream.

 Stay tuned for the integration with more systems/applications.